eugenia1984/english/glossary.md

 ## <img width="28" height="28" src="https://img.icons8.com/emoji/28/united-kingdom-emoji.png" alt="united-kingdom-emoji"/> Y

+- **you bet** is used to affirmatively confirm or agree with something.
+It indicates strong agreement or confirmation.
+For instance, if your friend asks you, Are you coming to the movie tonight?, you can respond with ``You bet!``.
+This means you are agreeing strongly or saying yes in a very enthusiastic way.

 - **your** can refer to something that belongs to either an individual or a group, depending on the context.
 When talking to one person, **your** refers to something belonging to that individual.
 For example, `Your book is on the table` means the book belongs to the individual you're speaking to.
 In contrast, when speaking to a group, **your** can refer to something that belongs to all of them.
 For example, `Your project is impressive` means the project belonging to the entire group is impressive.
 Understanding the context helps to determine if your is singular or plural.